 Medical Industry Valuation Lab

 In three project cycles over the course of a semester, the student teams and instructors tease out the intricacies of each innovation.
-As seen in Figure 1, the valuation process involves multiple stages, from assumptions to validations, verifications, challenges, and proposed solutions.
+The valuation process involves multiple stages, from assumptions to validations, verifications, challenges, and proposed solutions.
 Further, each technology is studied not only by that project’s team, but by other Valuation Lab students learning how to participate in technology development in consultant roles.
 This means each student gains familiarity and experience with up to 15 innovative medical technologies and each technology is given a multifaceted evaluation.
 After weeks of intellectual inquiry, the students prepare a mock client presentation for faculty critique, and as the project closes they give final recommendations to their inventors.

 The Valuation Lab is an intense experience but it’s worth it for everyone involved.
 Faculty members put their industry knowledge and research to work and students gain dynamic experience that leaves them uniquely prepared for leadership roles in an ever-evolving industry.